TuomoNieminen/Thesis/Presentation/signal_detection_presentation.md

 When the objective is to find evidence of an association between an exposure and an event, the null proposition is a state of no association.

 - The most natural alternative hypothesis however is composite: some positive association.
-This can be stated with the rate ratio $RR$ as follows:
+This can be stated with the rate ratio $RR$ parameter as follows:
 - $H_0: RR = 1$
 - $H_1: RR > 1$